VivianBalakrishnan/test5/why-politics/index.md

 ---
 <p>In October 2001, I was introduced as a candidate for the People&#8217;s Action Party in the November 2001 election.
 This was the statement I made to the media at that time.
 From time to time, I re-read it and check that I have stayed true to the cause.</p>

-<p>My decision to enter party politics has been a very difficult one, made after intense soul searching.
+My decision to enter party politics has been a very difficult one, made after intense soul searching.
 I have spent most of my adult life being sceptical of the PAP.
 I have also been publicly critical of some government policies in the past.
-It would be hypocritical for me to pretend that these objections have suddenly evaporated.</p>
+It would be hypocritical for me to pretend that these objections have suddenly evaporated.

 <p>I will therefore have to explain my personal political journey thus far.</p>